-Cycle number should be optimized based on the results of an initial experiment to determine the sensitivity with your collection method, sample types, number of punches and instrumentation.
+Cycle number should be optimized based on the results of an initial experiment to determine the sensitivity with your collection method, number of punches, sample types and instrumentation.

 - 1. Choose several samples that represent typical sample types you encounter in the laboratory.
 Prepare them as you would using your normal workflow. - 2.
-Depending on your preferred protocol, place one or two 1.2mm storage card punches containing a buccal sample or one 1.2mm storage card punch containing whole blood in each well of a reaction plate.
+Depending on your preferred protocol, place one or two 1.2mm storage card punches containing buccal cells or one 1.2mm punch of a storage card containing whole blood in each well of a reaction plate.
 Be sure to pretreat nonlytic samples with the PunchSolutionTM Kit (Cat.# DC9271). - 3.
 Prepare four identical reaction plates with punches from the same samples. - 4.
-Amplify samples using the thermal cycling protocol provided above, but subject each plate to a different cycle number (24-27 cycles). - 5.
+Amplify samples using the thermal cycling protocol provided above, but subject each plate to a different cycle number (25-28 cycles). - 5.
 Following amplification, use your laboratory's validated separation and detection protocols to determine the optimal cycle number for the sample type and number of storage card punches.